kubesphere/website/content/en/news/kubesphere-geko-partnership.md

 ## About Geko

-Our skills are focused on cloud platforms and our expertise with Internet projects bring us a lot of resources with projects such as cloud migration, DRS, resilience architecture, full managed service, green cloud computing and cost efficiency.
+Geko is committed to creating cloud platforms with considerable expertise in Internet projects.
+It boasts a diversified portfolio of projects such as cloud migration, DRS, resilience architecture, full managed service, green cloud computing and cost efficiency.

-Take care of your product development and let us help you with our CI/CD pipeline solutions which will deploy your code with warranty and provide monitoring tools with realtime information and trending.
-Our 24/7 Services will help your company to ensure the availability of your product.
-Trust all of your Ops tasks to our team!
+As Geko works to provide CI/CD pipeline solutions which will deploy code in a reliable way, customers only need to focus on product development.
+As such, Ops teams can work in a much more convenient way.
+In addition, Geko also strives to provide monitoring tools with realtime information and trending.
+It offers 24/7 services that help companies ensure the availability of products.

 **Geko Website**: https://geko.cloud/